 Because a letter of recommendation may include information from the student's academic

-record and because the letter itself is considered part of the student's academic record, writing a
+record, and is itself considered part of the student's academic record, writing a

-letter of recommendation may not be as straightforward as you think.
+letter of recommendation is not as straightforward as you might think.
+Key considerations

-student does, the student must give you permission to write a letter (complete the form), regardless of whether it will contain personally identifiable information from
+Does the student have a confidentiality flag set in the Banner system?
+If Yes, the student must give you permission to write a letter ( by completing the form),

+whether it will contain personally identifiable information from the student's education

 Release of the Student's Education Record Information

-If the student answers Yes, s/he should specify what information can be included; you may then include
+If Yes, he/she should specify what information can be included; your letter may then include

-the specified information from the student's education record as well as your personal knowledge
+the specified information as well as your personal knowledge of the student.

-If the student answers No, you may include only your personal knowledge of the student--no information from
+If No, your letter may include only your personal knowledge of the student.

 Waiver of Student Right to Review Letter

-If you do object to this, ask the student to waive his/her right to review by indicating,
+If you do mind, ask the student to waive his/her right to review by indicating, "YES.

 right to review letters of recommendation at the receiving institution, the letter

 Processing the Form